• Skip to primary navigation

 Storing Homemade Spinach Pasta (By Shape)

 Be careful if you live in an extremely humid environment because if the pasta doesn't dry properly or thoroughly, the fresh eggs in the dough can harbor bacteria.
 This makes freezing homemade egg pasta the best, easiest, and safest way to preserve all your hard work.
-Fresh spinach pasta can be stored with great results for up to 3 months under the right conditions (although I suggest using it up within 1 to 2 months for the tastiest results).

 Pop them into the freezer until completely frozen (about 30 minutes), then add the nests to a freezer bag or other airtight container and store them for up to 3 months.
 When you're ready to cook the pasta, do not thaw it first.
-Just add the frozen nests to boiling salted water, and cook until al dente doneness (about 4 minutes).
+Add the frozen nests to boiling salted water, and cook until al dente doneness (about 4 minutes).

-To Dry Homemade Spinach Pasta: While I have dried out egg pasta at room temperature and then sealed it in glass jars or bags, it can take hours or days to fully dry depending on what time of year it is and how humid the environment is.
-You will need to agitate and turn them over periodically to allow for even drying.
-Alternatively, you will need to use a pasta drying rack for longer pasta shapes, as nests will not allow them to dry properly at room temperature.
+How to Dry Homemade Spinach Pasta (short shapes): While I have dried out egg pasta at room temperature and then sealed it in glass jars or bags, it can take hours or days to fully dry depending on what time of year it is and how humid the environment is.

 Troubleshooting Spinach Pasta w/Photos